Environmental issues in Melbourne

 Golden Summer, Eaglemont, painted in 1889 by Heidelberg School artist Arthur Streeton, shows the then-rural suburb of Heidelberg during an El Niño drought.
 The area has since undergone urbanisation as part of the city's continued sprawl outwards.

-Like many urban areas, Melbourne, the capital city of Victoria, Australia, faces environmental issues, many related to the city's large urban footprint, urban sprawl and the demand for infrastructure and services.
+Like many urban areas, Melbourne, the capital city of Victoria, Australia, faces environmental issues, many related to the city's large urban footprint and the impact of drought and climate change.

-Impact of drought
+Water vulnerabilities

-One such issue is the impact of drought on water supply.
-Periodic droughts and consistently high summer temperatures deplete Melbourne's water supplies, and climate change may exacerbate the long-term impact of these factors.
+Climate change is likely to exacerbate the long-term impact of the periodic droughts and consistently high summer temperatures which already put stress Melbourne's water supplies, with the city already experiencing impacts including reduced rainfall and more serious and frequent drought.
+"Water stress" is expected to become a problem over coming decades as demand is predicted to outweigh supply by a factor of 2 to 1 by 2040.

-During the Millennium drought, the Bracks Government implemented water restrictions and a range of other options including water recycling, incentives for household water tanks, greywater systems, water consumption awareness initiatives, and other water-saving and reuse initiatives.
+During the Millennium drought, the Victorian Government implemented water restrictions and a range of other options including water recycling, incentives for household water tanks, greywater systems, water consumption awareness initiatives, and other water-saving and reuse initiatives.
 But as water storages continued to fall further measures were required.
-In June 2007 the Bracks Government announced the construction of the $3.1 billion Wonthaggi desalination plant, and the so-called North-South Pipeline from the Goulburn Valley in Victoria's north to Melbourne.
-Neither project was used extensively before the drought broke during 2010, and therefore both have been criticised as 'white elephants'.
+In June 2007 the Government announced the construction of the $3.1 billion Wonthaggi desalination plant, and the so-called North-South Pipeline from the Goulburn Valley in Victoria's north to Melbourne.
+Neither project was used extensively before the drought broke during 2010, and therefore both were criticised as 'white elephants'.